 At my high school in suburban Atlanta, I helped create Clean Matters.
 The program follows the National Institute on Drug Abuse principles of …

-By and large, substance abuse in the United States begins during adolescence.
-The substance abuse and mental health services administration stated that on an average day, 881,684 adolescents smoke cigarettes, 646,707 smoke marijuana, and 457,672 drink alcohol.
-Adult addicts typically report beginning substance use in adolescence.
-In fact, one in four Americans who started using addictive substances in their teens are addicted now, compared to one in 25 who began using after the age of 21.
-To address this pattern, school districts should implement prevention and intervention programs.
-At my high school in suburban Atlanta, I helped create Clean Matters.
-The program follows the National Institute on Drug Abuse principles…”
+By and large, substance abuse in the United States begins during adolescents.
+The substance abuse and mental health services administration stated that on average, an average day, oh, man I'm so bad at reading numbers aloud.
+This many adolescents smoked cigarettes, marijuana, and drank alcohol.
+Adult addicts typically report beginning substance use in adolescence, and in fact one in four Americans who started using addictive substances in their teens are addicted now compared to 1 in 25 who began using at the age of 21.
+To address this pattern, school districts should implement prevention intervention programs.
+At my high school in suburban Atlanta, I helped create Clean Matters and the program follows the National Institute on Drug abuse Principles of ‑‑

-Visual: Slide changes to the following: Chat: Is It Effective Integration?
+Visual: Slide changes to the following: Chat